Leech lattice: Symmetries

+The Leech lattice and, by extension, the Leech polytope still possess a lower symmetry order than the 24-dimensional regular simplex, which is of order(24+1)! = 25! = 15511210043330985984000000,which is 1865325 times higher, and the 24-dimensional hypercube, which has order24! × 2^{24} = 10409396852733332453861621760000,or 1251798417408 times higher.
+Additionally, despite having such a high rotational symmetry group, the Leech lattice does not possess any hyperplanes of reflection symmetry.
+In other words, the Leech lattice is chiral.
+Likewise, Leech lattice has a lower symmetry than the Cartesian product of three copies of the E_{8} lattice.

 Geometry

 Conway, Parker & Sloane (1982) showed that the covering radius of the Leech lattice is $\sqrt 2$; in other words, if a closed ball of this radius is placed around each lattice point, then these just cover Euclidean space.
 The points at distance at least $\sqrt 2$ from all lattice points are called the deep holes of the Leech lattice.
 There are 23 orbits of them under the automorphism group of the Leech lattice, and these orbits correspond to the 23 Niemeier lattices other than the Leech lattice: the set of vertices of the deep holes is isometric to the affine Dynkin diagram of the corresponding Niemeier lattice.